MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### BrowserSignin
   #### Browser sign-in settings

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Specify whether a user can sign into Microsoft Edge with their account and use account-related services like sync and single sign on.
 To control the availability of sync, use the [SyncDisabled](#syncdisabled) policy instead.

-If you set this policy to 'Disable browser sign-in', make sure that you also set the [NonRemovableProfileEnabled](#nonremovableprofileenabled) policy to disabled because [NonRemovableProfileEnabled](#nonremovableprofileenabled) disables the creation of an automatically signed in browser profile.
+If you set this policy to 'Disable', make sure that you also set the [NonRemovableProfileEnabled](#nonremovableprofileenabled) policy to disabled because [NonRemovableProfileEnabled](#nonremovableprofileenabled) disables the creation of an automatically signed in browser profile.
 If both policies are set, Microsoft Edge will use the 'Disable browser sign-in' policy and behave as if [NonRemovableProfileEnabled](#nonremovableprofileenabled) is set to disabled.

-If you set this policy to 'Enable browser sign-in' (1), users can sign into the browser.
+If you set this policy to 'Enable', users can sign into the browser.
 Signing into the browser doesn't mean that sync is turned on by default; the user must separately opt-in to use this feature.

-If you set this policy to 'Force browser sign-in' (2) users must sign into a profile to use the browser.
+If you set this policy to 'Force', users must sign into a profile to use the browser.
 By default, this will allow the user to choose whether they want to sync to their account, unless sync is disabled by the domain admin or with the [SyncDisabled](#syncdisabled) policy.
 The default value of [BrowserGuestModeEnabled](#browserguestmodeenabled) policy is set to false.

 If you don't configure this policy users can decide if they want to enable the browser sign-in option and use it as they see fit.

+Policy options mapping:

-* 0 = Disable browser sign-in
+* Disable (0) = Disable browser sign-in

-* 1 = Enable browser sign-in
+* Enable (1) = Enable browser sign-in

-* 2 = Force users to sign-in to use the browser
+* Force (2) = Force users to sign-in to use the browser

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes